adopted-ember-addons/ember-electron/README.md

 Ember-Electron builds on prior work done by @brzpegasus (author of [`ember-cli-nwjs`](https://github.com/brzpegasus/ember-cli-nwjs)) and @joostdevries (author of [`ember-cli-remote-inspector`](https://github.com/joostdevries/ember-cli-remote-inspector)).

+To see a real world example, check out [Ghost Desktop](https://github.com/tryghost/Ghost-Desktop).

 ## Installation and Usage
 To install the addon, run:
 ```